Policy Issues

 We urge Congress to:

-- provide at least $55.5 million for FY 2025 (level with current FY 2024) for the IMLS Office of Museum Services, and oppose the drastic funding cuts approved by the House Appropriations Committee.
+- maintain at least $55.5 million for FY 2025 and FY 2026 funding (level with current FY 2024) for the IMLS Office of Museum Services, and oppose the drastic funding cuts approved by the House Appropriations Committee.

-» The full issue brief is available on the Institute of Museum and Library Services’ Office of Museum Services Funding page.
+» Learn more on the IMLS’ Office of Museum Services Funding issue page.

 Issue: Tax Policy

 Contributions to 501(c)(3) charities such as museums are tax-deductible, incentivizing those who itemize deductions to give more.
-A large majority of museums are 501(c)(3) nonprofit charitable organizations.
-Charitable giving accounts for more than one-third of museums’ operating funds.
-Only about ten percent of taxpayers now itemize deductions, however, and both the amount given and the number of donors were declining prior to the pandemic.
-Smaller gifts increased during the pandemic due to the enactment of the temporary deduction for non-itemizers.
+A large majority of museums are 501(c)(3)’s, and charitable giving accounts for more than one-third of their operating funds.
+Less than ten percent of taxpayers itemize deductions, however, and both the amount given and the number of donors were declining prior to the pandemic.
+Smaller gifts increased during the pandemic due to the enactment of a temporary deduction for non-itemizers, but it expired at the end of 2021.

 We ask members of the House and Senate to: